National Museum of Modern Art, Tokyo: History

-The National Museum of Modern Art, Tokyo, was the first National Museum of Art in Japan and dates back to 1952, when it was established as an institution governed by the Ministry of Education.
+The National Museum of Modern Art, Tokyo, was the first national museum of art in Japan and dates back to 1952, when it was established as an institution governed by the Ministry of Education.
 The architect of the building was Kunio Maekawa.
-On two later occasions, neighbouring premises were purchased and the Museum was further enlarged.
-The most recent re-design of MOMAT was conceived by Yoshirō Taniguchi (father of Yoshio Taniguchi who designed the extension of MOMA in New York).
+On two later occasions, neighbouring premises were purchased and the museum was enlarged.
+The most recent redesign of MOMAT was conceived by Yoshirō Taniguchi (father of Yoshio Taniguchi, who designed the extension of MOMA in New York).

 Collections

-The collection contains many notable Japanese artists since the Meiji period as well as a few contemporary Western prints.
+The collection contains many notable Japanese artists since the Meiji period, and a few contemporary Western prints.